therearedoors/tdd-todolist/README.md

 - Show all todo items
 - Show only todo items that are incomplete
 - Show only todo items that are complete
-- Search for a todo item by its index and show it, or return a message saying it doesn’t exist
+- Search for a todo item by its ID and show it, or return a message saying it doesn’t exist
-- Remove a todo item by its index
+- Remove a todo item by its ID
 - Only show the first 20chars of a todo item text description when showing multiple todo items.
 When showing a single todo, show all the text description

 #### Example interactions